Understanding Your Copier Lease | Key Terms & Smart Decisions | 2025

 Can I cancel my copier lease early?

-Most leases carry an early termination penalty.
-If you’re in a bad lease, ABT may be able to “buy it out” by rolling it into a better lease structure.
+Most leases carry an early termination fee.
+If you find yourself in a poor lease, ABT may help “buy it out” or re‑structure the agreement for you.

 What happens at the end of my lease?

 You may return the copier, purchase it, or upgrade to a new one.
-Be aware of notice periods—most lessors require 60–90 days written notice.
+Be aware: many leases require 60‑90 days written notice before lease end.

 Is leasing or buying better for tax purposes?

-Leases are typically a deductible operating expense.
+Leases are typically treated as deductible operating expenses.
 Purchases may offer depreciation benefits.
-Consult your accountant, or ask ABT—we often work with CPAs on tax-advantaged lease structures.
+We often work with CPAs to find tax‑friendly lease structures.

 Make a Confident Copier Decision in 2025